NEPAL, TIBET, AND BHUTAN TOURS

 Day 17: Phobjikha valley excursion

-Hike trails are very beautiful in this village.
+Hiking trails are very beautiful in this village.
 The village walk can be mesmerizing and we will definitely take you for the walk that will mark your memory.
-Phobjikha also is the place where rare Bird species named Black Necked Crane are preserved for their habitat.
+Phobjikha is the breeding center for rare Bird species named Black Necked Crane and is preserved for their habitat.

 Day 18.
 Phobjikha to Thimphu (160Km 5 hours journey):